History of the School of Advanced Military Studies

-The history of the United States Army School of Advanced Military Studies has its beginning in the early 1980s.
+The history of the United States Army School of Advanced Military Studies (SAMS) has its beginning in the early 1980s.
 It began as an additional year of study for selected graduates of the United States Army's Command and General Staff College at Fort Leavenworth, Kansas.
 Although there was some disagreement as to the course purpose, it settled into providing its students a "broad, deep military education in the science and art of war."

 Colonel Wass de Czege provided the vision and impetus for the school, and coordinated the shaping of the curriculum and the school before and during its early years.
 The early years were marked with uncertainty about how its graduates would be accepted and how they would perform, but the initial results from the field were positive.
 Its growing popularity and reputation attracted students from other U.S. uniformed services, and eventually international military students.
 U.S. interagency students from the Defense Intelligence Agency, Department of State, and the United States Agency for International Development, among others followed.

 The first major combat test for SAMS graduates was Operation Just Cause, where the school further built its reputation.
 However, it wasn't until Operation Desert Storm that SAMS graduates earned the moniker of "Jedi Knight", due partly to their efforts in planning the invasion.
 Since then, SAMS graduates have participated in nearly every U.S. military operation as well as military operations other than war, such as relief efforts following Hurricane Katrina.
 Today, the school produces "leaders with the flexibility of mind to solve complex operational and strategic problems in peace, conflict, and war".